Re-Finishing Zinc Pot Metal replica guns

 - New York, New York

-I don't know much about gunmetal finishing but I know from a friend that 4 your application electroless will work fine.
-Notice, I'd like to know about all these methods (bluing blacking parkerising etc)by following your speeches.
+A. I don't know much about gunmetal finishing but I know from a friend that for your application electroless will work fine.
+Notice, I'd like to know about all these methods (bluing, blacking, parkerising, etc.) by following your dialogs.

 Good luck.Ahmad Semir Bizri

-Regarding finishing replica guns.
+A. Regarding finishing replica guns.
 I too was told that gun-blueing liquids and creams do not work on non-ferrous metals.
-Most of these replicas are made from a frangible zinc alloy most notably mazak.
-I had a poorly finished Thompson smg replica that had a factory finish that looked like licorice.
+Most of these replicas are made from a frangible zinc alloy, most notably mazak.
+I had a poorly finished Thompson SMG replica that had a factory finish that looked like licorice.
 It just didn't look right.
-After disassembling it, I removed the toffee like black and polished the metal (it took a long time).
+After disassembling it, I removed the toffee-like black and polished the metal (it took a long time).
 I degreased the whole thing and placed all parts in really hot water.
 I removed the parts one by one and dried them with paper towels and hair dryer to retain the heat.
-I then applied a cold blue liquid (any will do) with wads of cotton wool (I wore rubber protective gloves ).
+I then applied a cold blue liquid (any will do) with wads of cotton wool (I wore rubber protective gloves [linked by editor to product info at Amazon] ).
 I obtained a finish that I considered better than the original.
 Try it, what have you got to lose apart from about $8.
 I had tried cold blueing on cold replicas but the zinc alloy took better when hot.Jan Saunders-Singer

 jeep tours - Minehead, Somerset, England